Bongiiii/AIExtractor/frontend/README.md

 2. **Backend Setup**
-   pip install -r requirements.txt don't forget to actually have the openai api key
+   pip install -r requirements.txt
+   Don't forget to actually have the openai api key(one that works)

 3. **Frontend Setup**
    ```bash
    npm install
    ```

-## 🎯 Running the App
+## Running the App

 ### Start the Backend (The Brain)
 ```bash